 1.3.
 With a sterile inoculating loop, pick up a single colony from each strain and streak for isolated colonies onto selective media again.
 Incubate at 37 oC overnight.

 1.4.
-Remove plates from incubator.
+Remove plates from the incubator.
 For each strain, choose a single colony and streak for isolation onto LB plates.

 1.5.
 After 24 h of growth at 37 oC, inoculate a 500 mL flask containing 250 mL of LB with a single colony isolate from each strain.

 1.5.1.
-Validation step: using the remnants of the same colony, validate the authenticity of the strain using PCR and strain-specific primers, and/or primers to verify the presence of genetic modifications made to the strain.
+Validation step: using the remnants of the same colony, validate the strain using PCR and strain-specific primers, and/or primers to verify the presence of genetic modifications made to the strain.
+The primers below were used for verification of strains in the example presented:

+E. coli BL21: T7 polymerase F: TGGCTATCGCTAATGGTCTTACG

+T7 polymerase R: TTACGCGAACGCGAAGTCC

+VE2 and PGN5: aroA F: GCGAACGCCAACAGCCGATAAAGC

+aroA R: ATCTGGCTCGCGATGCCGGTCC

 1.6.
-Incubate cultures in a shaking incubator at 160 rpm and 37 oC until cultures reach log phase growth (i.e., OD600 measurement of 0.4-0.6 on a spectrophotometer).
+Incubate the cultures in a shaking incubator at 160 rpm and 37 oC until they reach log phase growth (i.e., OD600 measurement of 0.4-0.6 on a spectrophotometer).

 1.7.
-Using the OD600 value once log phase is achieved, calculate the volume of broth required to yield 2.5 x 109 colony forming units (CFU) per mL.
-After log phase is achieved, pellet the broth in 50 mL tubes at 4500 g for 10 min.
-Add the volume of broth calculated to 50 mL tubes and centrifuge at 4500 g for 10 m.
+Using the OD600 value obtained when log phase was achieved, calculate the volume of broth required to yield 2.5 x 109 colony forming units (CFU) per mL.
+Pellet the volume of broth calculated in 50 mL tubes at 4500 g for 10 m.

 1.8.
-Discard supernatant and resuspend the pellet in one tube using 50 mL of 1X PBS to wash the cells.
+Discard the supernatant and resuspend the pellet in one tube using 50 mL of 1X PBS to wash the cells.
 Centrifuge again at 4500 g for 10 m.

 1.9.
-Discard supernatant and resuspend pellet in 25 mL of 5% skim milk in 1X PBS.
+Discard the supernatant and resuspend the pellet in 25 mL of 5% skim milk in 1X PBS.

 1.9.1.
 Validation step: use a sample of the 25 mL resuspension to perform viable plate counts to determine the number of CFU/mL.